 When a cyber security breach takes place, one of the immediate questions asked is the cost implications to the business.
 This is of course not to be taken lightly, but due to the nature of the work undertaken by law firms, reputational damage needs to be taken just as seriously.
 Major law firms deal with vast amounts of sensitive data and are entrusted by their client’s to keep this confidential and secure.
 This relationship is a foundation on which the legal profession is built upon.

 A potential breach of this data incurred from a cyber-attack could seriously cripple a firm’s hard built reputation within the legal industry.
 Something that may not be easy to recover from.

 Even with preventative measures in place, breaches can still occur as cyber criminals consistently evolve their attacks.
 A zero-day attack is a good example of this, which refers to a security hole in software that is unknown to vendors.
 This is exploited by hackers before it is identified and fixed.
 Symantec reported that in 2015, the number of new zero-day vulnerabilities discovered more than doubled to 54, a 125% increase from the year before.

-For over 14 years’, CYFOR have been providing a proven solution to identify, secure and prevent a wide range of vulnerabilities.
-Starting from an initial consultation to identify your firm’s resilience to a cyber-attack through to being protected if an employee steals sensitive company information.
-A detailed report will provide all recommendations to secure your company, complemented by a guide on how to re-mediate those risks in the most efficient manner, when faced with a data breach.
+For over 14 years’, CYFOR has been providing a proven solution to identify, secure and prevent a wide range of vulnerabilities.
+Starting from initial consultation to identify your firm’s resilience to a cyber-attack through to being protected if an employee steals sensitive company information.
+A detailed report will provide all recommendations to secure your company, complemented by a guide on how to remediate those risks in the most efficient manner when faced with a data breach.

 This service offering is in response to these cyber threats, as we understand that every firm relies on the confidentiality, integrity and availability of its data.
 Lack of security awareness results in exploitation, loss of revenue and reputational damage.
 Managing these risks and protecting electronic information should be an integral part of any organisation’s information security policy.